janusnic/vagrant_debian_wheezy_rvm/README.md

     vagrant ssh    # NOTE: now you have SSH-ed into the Vagrant Virtual Machine (VM)

 If you are asked to provide a password, enter "vagrant".
+There should be a README.txt file in the /home/vagrant directory, which is the same README.txt file in the shared directory in this repository.

 ### Step 4 - Create a Rails app and start the rails server
 Using the same SSH connection from Step 3, enter the following commands: